atrahhdis/mahasivipassana/static/downloads/md/Questions and Answers with Mahasi Sayadaw - Mahasi Sayadaw.md

 I believe there are thousands of people who  have  reached within a week, the insight  knowledge distinguishing between mind and body from one’s own experience by practising strictly as instructed and  arousing strong  concentration.
 And there are also thousands of those who experienced mind and body interacting and  constantly changing; ie. cause and effect, and impermanence, suffering and egolessness of the phenomena.
 And also there are thousands of people who  are believed to accomplish magga and phala enlightenment after they have developed mature insight knowledge by observing mind and body moment to moment.

 **Q60.
-Venerable Sir, what is a yogi expected to be aware of, when  he or she is walking, noting ‘right foot, left foot,’ or ‘lifting, pushing, and dropping?’**
+Venerable Sir, what is a yogi expected to be aware of, when  he or she is walking, noting ‘right foot, left foot,’ or ‘lifting, pushing, and dropping'?**

 The sensation in the foot or body of a yogi is what he or she is to be aware of.
 In technical terms, vayo-dhatu, the air-element characterised by stiffness, pressure, motion or vibration; tejo-dhatu, the fire element characterised by temperature; cold, warm or hot; pathavi-dhatu, the earth element characterised by hardness, softness or smoothness.
 But, especially vayo-dhatu is prominent to observe most of the time.